 Instead of a land sale, however, some producers may wish to trade flood-prone acres for an equivalent tract of nearby, non-wetland ground.
 The RWBJV partnership can sometimes help with this.
 Certain RWBJV partners may, in the course of purchasing wetland acres or other habitat, come to temporarily own a tract of farmable upland.
 Because Joint Venture partners support keeping productive agricultural land in production, such a tract may present an opportunity for a land trade with the owner of roundout acres near a WPA or WMA.

-Landowners who want to discuss the possibility of a land trade or sale are invited to contact the Rainwater Basin Joint Venture at 308-382-8112.
+Landowners who would like to discuss the possibility of a land trade or sale are invited to contact the Rainwater Basin Joint Venture.

 For more information contact: